- Fruits: berries (blueberries)

 - Production Systems: transitioning to organic

-Overall aim: develop an integrated approach for disease, insect, and nutrient management in organic blueberries centered around foliar applications of fish byproducts.
+The overall aim of this project is to develop an integrated approach for improved disease, insect, and nutrient management in organic blueberries during the summer and fall, centered around foliar applications of fish extracts.
+Specific objectives are to:

-(1) compare and demonstrate the efficacy of several fish products against foliar diseases of blueberry;
+1) compare and demonstrate the efficacy of several fish byproducts against foliar diseases of blueberry in a certified organic planting,

-(2) evaluate leaf beetle suppression in fish product-treated plots; and
+2) evaluate blueberry leaf beetle suppression in fish extract-treated plots, and

-(3) determine the nutritional benefits of fish product applications by measuring foliar nutrient status as well as plant growth and yield parameters in treated plots.
+3) determine the nutritional benefits of fish extracts applications by measuring foliar nutrient status, plant growth, flower bud set, and return yield in treated plots.